aadnas/cv/index.md

 ### Working with

 Ensuring continuous operation of equipment in the production area.
 Qualification and verification of new equipment, in a GMP environment.
-Writing standard operation procedures, work instructions, change management cases, and deviations.
+Writing standard operation procedures, work instructions, change management, and deviations.

 ## Work experience